Contact Us for a Free Consultation 818-394-7835

 It happens more often than you might think – an employer hires a new employee who ends up causing harm to a customer or another third party.
 When this happens, the employee is liable to the third party, but is the employer?
 Under the doctrine of negligent hiring, they can be.
 If...

-• 1 of 4
+• 1 of 3

 WE ARE WITH YOU EVERY STEP OF THE WAY TO RECOVERY

-If you have been injured in an accident, our experienced Los Angeles personal injury attorneys will protect your legal rights and help you recover compensation for your injuries.
-We are available 24/7 for your risk free initial consultation in Beverly Hills, Encino, Glendale, Hermosa Beach, Lancaster, Long Beach, Los Angeles, Marina Del Rey, Redondo Beach, Torrance, Santa Monica, San Fernando Valley, Valencia and Ventura County areas.
+If you are the victim of sexual abuse or suffered a catastrophic injury in an accident, our experienced Los Angeles personal injury attorneys will protect your legal rights and help you recover compensation.
+We are available 24/7 for your risk-free initial consultation in Beverly Hills, Encino, Glendale, Hermosa Beach, Lancaster, Long Beach, Los Angeles, Marina Del Rey, Redondo Beach, Torrance, Santa Monica, Valencia, Ventura County and across the State of California.

 Menu